Othereum/Otherengine/Guide/English/Memory.md

 2. High performance in repetitive memory allocation/release.
 3. Cache friendly.

 But there are limitations also.

-1. Not available in multi-threaded environments.
-This is because syncing can significantly reduce performance.
-So it's limited to game threads only.
-Of course, game modules rarely use multi-threads, so you don't have to worry about it in general.
-2. Static objects and their own objects cannot use memory pools.
-The memory pool is owned by an engine object, which does not exist at the time of creation of a static object.
-The same goes for destruction.

-In the above case, do not use memory pools, but use the C++ standard memory allocation/release mechanism.
+Static objects and their own objects cannot use memory pools.
+This is because the memory pool is not initialized at the time the static object is created.
+Instead of using memory pools, you can use the C++ standard memory allocation mechanism.

 This is how you can use the memory pool: